 I’ve probably made a gazillion meatballs in my career

 I’ve spiked them, super-sized them, and even made them with zucchini.
 I’ve drawn inspiration from all over the globe, too, with my Swedish Cocktail Meatballs, my Greek Meatballs in Lemon Sauce, and my Moroccan Cardamom and Lemon Meatballs.
-But it seems to me there’s something uniquely American about these mini cocktail meatballs slathered in a thick Bourbon sauce, I’m going to claim these for the homeland.
+But it seems to me there’s something uniquely American about these mini cocktail meatballs slathered in a thick bourbon sauce, I’m going to claim these bourbon meatballs for the homeland.

-tips for making cocktail meatballs
+tips for making bourbon meatballs

 - Consider using your stand mixer to mix meatballs and meatloaf.
 It saves dirtying your hands, and the machine does an efficient but gentle job blending the ingredients.

 - This recipe makes approximately 60 meatballs, so enough for a crowd.
 But they also freeze well, so you can use half the batch and freeze the rest if you’re not in party mode.
-The meatballs can be frozen either cooked, or uncooked.
-Freeze them on a tray in a single layer until solid, and then transfer to a thick freezer bag or container.

 - If you don’t normally stock a full bar, I like to collect mini airline sized bottles of various spirits so they’re on hand when the need arises.
 Who knows when a stew might need a shot of cognac, or a frosting could use a touch of Kahlua?

 These have got to be the best meatballs I have ever tasted.
 It is an awesome recipe.
 Made these for a Kentucky Derby party and they didn’t last to see the race!!!
 I made mine and then placed them in a crockpot on low, to keep them warm for the party.
 Absolutely a 5 star recipe.
-Used the extra meat for the Bourbon glazed meatloaf!!!!!
+Used the extra meat for the bourbon glazed meatloaf!!!!!
 Will use this throughout the year. ~Lynn

-craving more bourbon?
+craving more classic appetizers?

-Bourbon Cocktail Meatballs
+Bourbon Meatballs

 Ingredients